schevalier/chronology/README.md

 ## Get running in 5 minutes

-Each of these project has a "Get running in 5 minutes" section.
+Each of these projects has a "Get running in 5 minutes" section.
 If you can't get started with one of these systems in five minutes, contact us and we'll make sure you can!